jtobin/gap-leave-analysis/README.md

 The measured correlation is 0.1917 in the case of parental leave, vs. 0.1319 for total leave.

-The variation is such that that you might argue a quantile regression would be more suiting.
+The variation along the wage gap axis is such that that you might argue a robust regression would be more suiting.
 Here's the first plot again with a 0.5 (median) quantile regression line:

 ![gap vs paid parental leave](https://github.com/jtobin/gap-leave-analysis/raw/master/figures/p2.png)